Sevenninetwo/AI_Transformation/README.md

 Two models I return to consistently:

 **ADKAR** (Prosci) — ensures individuals move through Awareness, Desire, Knowledge, Ability, and Reinforcement.
-Most AI programmes stall at Knowledge.
+Most AI programs stall at Knowledge.
 They train people but never build the Ability or Reinforcement to make new behaviours stick.
+Remember that workshop you attended for half a day with no follow-up afterwards?
+That is what I am talking about.

 **Kotter's 8-Step Model** — particularly useful for the early phases.
 Creating urgency, building a guiding coalition, and anchoring change in culture are not soft activities.
 They are the structural conditions that determine whether an AI programme scales or stagnates.
+It's mandatory.

 Every pillar section references where these principles apply in practice.

 ---